"The Good Manners of Colonized Subjects"

 health, poverty alleviation or economic development

-- were supervised by our network of Consortium
+- are supervised by our network of Consortium

-Members (capable organizations on the ground in the developing
+Members (capable organizations on the ground), or by ECOLOGIA staff

 on an appropriate, sustainable scale.

-However, our model relied on the Consortium Members - established support institutions on the ground in each country or region - that provided services (translation, communication, banking etc.) to local groups.
+Our original model of widespread projects relied on the Consortium Members - established support institutions on the ground in each country or region - that provided services (translation, communication, banking etc.) to local groups.
 We were unable to sustain this model over the years.

 Following the September 11, 2001 attacks, and then the 2008 economic crisis, our Consortium Members lost much of their own support, and had to shut down their services to local groups.
 In addition, larger development funding organizations increasingly want to implement their own agendas rather than relying on local initiatives.

-The Virtual Foundation maintains its fiduciary mechanism for support of a limited number of ongoing projects that have their own dedicated funding sources, and for which we can assure our responsibility and oversight.
+ECOLOGIA's Virtual Foundation maintains its fiduciary mechanism for support of a limited number of ongoing projects that have their own dedicated funding sources, and for which we can assure our responsibility and oversight.
+The Virtual Foundation itself, and all the projects supported through it, are a branch of ECOLOGIA, a 501(c)3 charitable non-profit based in the United States and operating since 1989.

 For more on the ideas and experiences of ECOLOGIA, and reflections on the power of community-based grants, see "From the Baltic Mini-Grant Program to the Virtual Foundation: Small Grants and Global Change".